Updated: Aug 2, 2022

 We are facing a mental illness epidemic and if actions aren’t taken soon, I fear for our future.
 It is scary, shocking and daunting teaching in today’s age and witnessing first-hand the rise in depression, suicide attempts, eating disorders, perfectionism, trauma and anxiety.

-I am an early childhood and primary school educator, certified youth mentor and soon to be, holistic life coach.
+I am a primary school educator, certified youth mentor and holistic life coach.
 My questions and answers about mental health always lead back to, how we are educating our children.

 I wholeheartedly believe that if the majority of schools took a Steiner approach, we would see a significant drop in mental health statistics.